 I really wanted to build a desk to go in this room to serve as a focal piece, and I’m so happy with how it turned out.
 The stained top, crisp white on the bottom, and “x”s on the sides all give it that farmhouse style, and adds so much charm to the room.
 We built it to fit the space–it’s not too big, but is big enough to easily hold the computer, CPU, and keyboard, plus have room for residents to have desk space if needed.

-I chose a tufted dining chair to use as an office chair, and it’s perfection.
+A tufted dining chair is the office chair, and it’s perfection.
 It adds a touch of elegance, but works well with the farmhouse style design.
 The hand sewn buttons and decorative stitching are my favorite…it’s all in the details!

 I added my favorite task lamp and a little green plant for a pop of color–it’s simple, but effective.
-I also made the “OFFICE” sign to hang over the desk, and it’s perfect for that wall.
+The “OFFICE” sign I made to hang over the desk is perfect for that wall.

 I LOVE the completed space, and I’m just so happy that I was able to transform this space for them.
 One of the residents came by as I was finishing up and said “This is beautiful!
 I feel like I’m in a fancy suite!”.
 That’s the highest praise of all…and seeing her face brighten was the absolute best thing I could have ever hoped for.